How to follow in SMTJ's footsteps and head off to a multitude of wonderful locations, all of which are a simple rail journey away from the UK capital.

 The train operating company Southeastern also offers a Kids For A Quid deal, which is great value for money when adults are travelling with those aged 5-15; because that age group typically has to pay 50% of the adult ticket rate.

-How easy these places are to reach by train is a key criteria for the selection of these days out from London ideas and as can be seen, there also often happens to be a railway element to the locations, so the Didcot Railway Centre had to be included.
+How easy these places are to reach by train is a key criteria for the selection of these days out from London ideas and as will soon become obvious, there also often happens to be a railway element to the choice of locations, so the Didcot Railway Centre had to be included.

 It used to function as the steam engine shed for the station at Didcot, now named Didcot Parkway, which has three or four trains per hour from Paddington station, the fastest of which complete the journey in just 40 minutes.